 I believe that Boston University's strong academic reputation, diverse student body, and commitment to social justice align with my own values and goals.
 I am excited to join the BU community and to contribute to the University's mission of academic excellence and social impact.

-I am excited to apply to Boston University as a transfer student and continue pursuing my passion for biology.
-After completing my first two years at a community college, I am now looking for a university that can offer me the academic rigor and research opportunities I need to achieve my goals.
+.

 One of the reasons I am drawn to Boston University is its strong reputation in the field of biology.
 BU has a highly-ranked Biology Department, with faculty who are conducting cutting-edge research in areas such as genetics, neurobiology, and ecology.
 I am eager to learn from and work with these world-class scientists, who are at the forefront of advancing our understanding of the natural world.